This chapter introduces you to Oracle Virtual Directory, its services and architecture, and includes the following topics

 In some cases, optimizing directory replication schemes is not sufficient to create the scale needed for extremely large directories, as described in the Clogged Replication section.
 In these cases, the ability to create a directory in the tens or hundreds of millions of entries depends on the ability to divide data into smaller pieces and create a virtual view where all the separate pieces appear in a single directory view—a divide and conquer approach.

 For example, if a hypothetical telephone company had customers grouped by area code, then Oracle Virtual Directory could route traffic by looking at the organization unit containing the area code as shown in Figure 1-8.
 For all modify and bind operations, traffic is routed solely on distinguished name.
-For searching operations, as described in the Clogged Replication section, routing include and exclude filters would be used to direct traffic based on search filters in the event the search base needs to be o=BigCo and can't be namespace-specific.
+For searching operations, as described in the Clogged Replication section, routing include and exclude filters would be used to direct traffic based on search filters in the event the search base must be o=BigCo and cannot be namespace-specific.

 For example, if a DN were of the form: number=6046331751,ou=Account,o=BigCo, then the routing filter could select based on the first 3 digits (in this case 604) to select a particular directory grouping.